Melbourne tram route 5: Route

 Route 5 operates from Melbourne University travelling south through the CBD on Swanston Street via Melbourne Central station and Flinders Street stations.
 After crossing the Yarra River it continues south along St Kilda Road to St Kilda Junction, where it descends to Queens Way, Windsor and heads east, at Chapel Street, Queens Way becomes Dandenong Road.
 It continues east passing through Prahran, Armadale, Malvern and Malvern East to its terminus at Burke Road.

 Operation

 Route 5 is operated out of Malvern depot with Z and D1 class trams.
 It is occasionally operated by D2 class trams.

-From 19:00 the service only operates between Dandenong and Orrong Road and Malvern, with services timetabled to connect with route 64 services.
+Until 29 October 2023, from 19:00 the service only operated between Dandenong Road / Wattletree Road and Malvern, with services timetabled to connect with route 64 services, displayed as Route 64/5.

+Since 30 October 2023, the evening operations swapped with route 64, with route 5 running low-floor trams along the entire route throughout the evening, and route 64 running shuttle between Dandenong Road / Wattle Tree Road and East Brighton after 18:30.